pythrz/pythr-journal-project/README.md

 6. (Optional) If you wish to change all of your journals that lack a manual sheet override, locate the "Defaults" section just underneath; under "Default Sheet," use the dropdown to select either **Pythr Journal Entry** or **Pythr Location Entry**.
 <img width="333" height="247" alt="Change Journal Sheet" src="https://github.com/user-attachments/assets/8c32e14b-e13d-4e2a-b554-1abc7d166b27" />

+### On Journal Formatting
+This module has been built to look the best when fully utilizing the Foundry VTT journals.
+Many of the features are enhanced by sorting your journal entry pages into categories, embedding relevant documents into your run-time session notes, and filling out the appropriate event blocks when applicable.
+However, it is up to you to determine how you wish to prepare and run your games, so you can disregard these features if they conflict with the workflow you've established for yourself.

 ### Journal Page Indexing
 Each journal sheet treats the indexing of its pages differently.
 This is purely a visual change, so you can safely ignore this if the specifics don't affect you.
 - For the standard **Pythr Journal Entry**: